-- It has three or more axles, regardless of weight.
+- The power unit has three or more axles, regardless of weight.

-- It is used in combination, and the gross vehicle weight of the combination is more than 26,000 pounds (11,797 kilograms).
+- The power unit and trailing unit are used in combination, and the gross vehicle weight of the combination is more than 26,000 pounds (11,797 kilograms).

 How to get an IFTA license and decals

-- You maintain the operational control and operational records for those qualified motor vehicles in New York State or can make those records available in New York State.
+- you maintain the operational control and operational records for those qualified motor vehicles in New York State or can make those records available in New York State; and

-Follow the steps below to get your initial IFTA license and decals when New York State is your base jurisdiction.
+If New York State is your base jurisdiction, follow the steps below to get your initial IFTA license and decals.

 See Publication 536, International Fuel Use Tax Agreement (IFTA) A Guide for New York State Carriers, to learn who must be licensed for leased vehicles.

 If you have a current year IFTA license, you may renew your license and get decals online at OSCAR.
-You must submit Form IFTA-21-V, Payment Voucher and Instructions for International Fuel Tax Agreement (IFTA) Licenses and Decals Renewed Electronically, with your payment by check, money order or ACH debit or credit card when you have a balance due and use the OSCAR system to renew your IFTA license and decals.
+You may also pay online at OSCAR using electronic funds transfer (EFT) or a credit or debit card.
+To pay by check or money order, you must submit Form IFTA-21-V, Voucher and Instructions for International Fuel Tax Agreement (IFTA) Licenses and Decals Renewed Electronically, with your payment.
+Form IFTA-21-V is available only through OSCAR.

 |Reporting quarter||Due date|